How many servings in 1kg protein powder

 • Pea protein: Made from yellow peas, pea protein is another plant-based protein option.
 It is hypoallergenic, easily digestible, and rich in essential amino acids, particularly lysine.

-See also How many motorists in wales
+See also How many hours is 160 minutes

 It’s important to note that protein powder is a supplement and should not replace whole food sources of protein in the diet.
 It should be used as part of a balanced and varied diet, alongside regular exercise.